milexm/TechnicalNotes/Git-GitHub/git_notes.md

 index and then create your first commit object, pointing your new master branch to it.

-Git Let's check what has been stored in the repository so far.
+Let's check what has been stored in the `git` folder so far.

 1. Find stored objects